XiaotaoChen/model-quantization/doc/detection.md

 The performance of quantization network is approved to be possible improved with the following tricks.

-- Employ normalization (such as BatchNorm) and no-linearity (such as ReLU) to the FPN module.
+- Employ normalization (such as BatchNorm) and non-linearity (such as ReLU) to the FPN module.

 - Empoly normalization (such as GroupNorm or BatchNorm) to the tower in the Head module.
 (No-share BatchNorm is demonstrate the superior performance)